TAndrei17/UnoPod/README.md

 - Your data is stored only on your device, without sending to third parties.

 ## Why Choose UnoPod
-- Lightweight, fast, and ad-free app.
+- Lightweight and ad-free app.

 📥 **Download UnoPod** and enjoy your favorite podcasts anywhere: